 Munich

-Marienplatz and the Centre
+Marienplatz and the Market

-From Marienplatz, the Viktualienmarkt is three minutes south: an open food market operating Monday through Saturday, selling Bavarian cheese, sausage, bread, and the best radishes in Germany.
-Several beer garden tables operate year-round in the centre.
-A Weisswurst (veal sausage, traditionally eaten before noon with sweet mustard and a Weizenbier) from one of the market butchers costs about 3 euros.
+Marienplatz is the central square; the Glockenspiel on the Neues Rathaus performs at 11am and noon daily.
+The crowds it draws are real, the performance is charming in a clockwork way, and five minutes is enough.
+From Marienplatz, the Viktualienmarkt is three minutes south: an open food market on weekdays and Saturdays selling Bavarian cheese, sausage, bread, and excellent radishes.
+A Weisswurst (white veal sausage, traditionally eaten before noon with sweet mustard and a Weizenbier) from one of the market butchers costs about EUR 3.
+Beer garden tables operate in the centre year-round.

-Art Museums
+The Art Museums

-The Kunstareal, 15 minutes’ walk north of the centre, contains five major museums within walking distance.
-The Alte Pinakothek has one of the best collections of Flemish and Dutch Old Masters in Europe; Rubens alone occupies most of one floor.
+The Kunstareal, fifteen minutes’ walk north of the centre, has five major museums in proximity.
+The Alte Pinakothek holds one of the best Flemish and Dutch Old Masters collections in Europe; Rubens alone fills most of one floor.
 The Neue Pinakothek covers 18th and 19th-century European painting.
-The Pinakothek der Moderne handles modern art, applied art, architecture drawings, and design in four connected collections under one roof.
-Day tickets for all three Pinakotheken cost 12 euros; on Sundays, each charges 1 euro.
-This is exceptional value and Sunday is genuinely crowded as a result.
+The Pinakothek der Moderne puts modern art, applied arts, architecture, and design under one roof.

 Beer